Henry-The-Yang-101/CodeMonkeyType/README.md

-# Typing Test Program
+# CodeMonkeyType

-This Python program is a typing test that measures your typing speed and accuracy using LeetCode solutions as the text content.
-The program runs in the terminal and uses the `curses` library for handling text and colors.
+CodeMonkeyType is a coding speed test program made for code monkeys who wish to level up their code typing skills.
+This program is written in Python and is designed to run in the terminal.
+You can use this program to practice upping your coding speed by using real, working solutions for Leetcode problems as the typing content.
+This is also a great tool to help you  better remember these solutions for your upcoming code interviews!

 ## Features